 As a response to the roadmap on a genuine EMU, Parliament adopted a resolution entitled ‘Towards a genuine Economic and Monetary Union’ on 20 November 2012, with recommendations to the Commission to establish a real Banking Union.
 By adopting legislative acts on the SSM, SRM, DGS, BRRD and CRD IV in 2013 and 2014, Parliament contributed significantly to establishing a real Banking Union.

 These legislative acts give Parliament a role in the scrutiny of the newly established institutions.
 The ECB is, in its supervisory role (i.e. SSM), accountable to Parliament and to the Council.
 Details of its accountability towards Parliament are laid down in an Interinstitutional Agreement (IIA) between Parliament and the ECB.

 So far, six regular public hearings of the Chair of the SSM have taken place in the Committee on Economic and Monetary Affairs (on 18 March 2014, 3 November 2014, 31 March 2015, 19 October 2015, 22 March 2016 and 13 June 2016).
 The next regular hearing is scheduled for 9 November 2016.

-The same approach basically applies to the Single Resolution Board whose Chair shall participate at least once every calendar year in a hearing by the competent committee of Parliament on the execution of the resolution tasks by the Board.
-So far, two public hearings of the SRB have taken place in the Committee on Economic and Monetary Affairs (on 16 June 2015 and 28 January 2016).
-The next hearing is scheduled for 13 July 2016.
+The same approach basically applies to the Single Resolution Board, whose Chair shall participate at least once every calendar year in a hearing by the competent committee of Parliament on the execution of the resolution tasks by the Board.
+So far, three public hearings of the SRB have taken place in the Committee on Economic and Monetary Affairs (on 16 June 2015, 28 January 2016 and 13 July 2016).
+The next hearing is scheduled for 5 December 2016.

 Details of the SRB’s accountability towards Parliament and related practical modalities are laid down in an Interinstitutional Agreement between Parliament and the SRB that was published on 24 December 2015.